Planning and Historical Period

 The tomb of the Suleyman the Magnificent, also the work of Sinan, is an appropriate edifice to the magnificence of all.
 The tomb, built by Sinan for the sultan on his death at the age of 71, in 1566, is octagonal, each face decorated with inscriptions and five windows, two below and three attached to the clerestory.
 The dome of the tomb is ornamented with a marble crested console.
 The tomb is surrounded by a covered gallery resting on 29 columns.

 The portal door is of ebony inlaid with ivory and decorated with relief work, the walls on either side of the portal with turquoise, dark blue, white, red, and harmonious yellow tile panels.
 Within the tomb, four of the eight columns resting on marble bases are of white marble, four are pink marble.
 The capitals are decorated with gilded inscriptions.

 The dome of the tomb is supported on these columns, and this is decorated with designs typical of the period, in which burgundy is the dominating tone.
 There are seven catafalques (decorated platforms on which the coffin of a famous person lies) in the tomb of Suleyman, whose own catafalque is the high structure in the center of the mausoleum.

-Flanking this turbe is a second mausoleum, which belongs to the wife of the sultan, Hurrem Sultan, the famous lady who addressed the sultan in her favor with the words “I would sacrifice myself for one hair from your whiskers.”
-This is octagonal and presided by a rivak.
+Flanking this türbe is a second mausoleum, which belongs to the wife of the sultan, Hurrem Sultan, the famous lady who addressed the sultan in her favor with the words “I would sacrifice myself for one hair from your whiskers.”
 The entrance portal is decorated with faience on either side.